 A FAIR CHANCE

 It is so easy to take in animals and adopt them out as fast as possible just to boast high adoption numbers.
 That is not what we are about.
 Although we would like to find the right home for each dog as fast as possible, we are true rescue and want the rescue cycle to end for each dog so we thoroughly screen to ensure a good match to people with appropriate experience.
-People feel comfortable relinquishing their animals to us and prefer to adopt from us as we focus on quality adoptions to ensure the adopters and adopted animasl are a good match, we ask for veterinarian and groomer references as well as personal references.
+People feel comfortable relinquishing their animals to us and people prefer to adopt from us as we focus on quality adoptions to ensure the adopters and adopted animals are a good match, we ask for veterinarian and groomer references as well as personal references.
 We physically go to each home the dog will be adopted to and perform fence checks where appropriate so we can ensure the dog is in a good environment.
 To help ensure our dogs have a good chance of meeting the goal of ending the rescue cycle, we are the first rescue organization that we know of that commits to having our adopted dogs already trained in basic obedience and pack leadership protocols, receive potty training, leash training, socialization with other animals and humans, and training instruction to their new owners with ongoing support and consultation for the lifetime of the adopted dogs.
+Also, before all dogs are adopted to their new homes, they are brought up-to-date on their rabies, distemper combo, and bordatella vaccinations, heartworm tested, spayed or neutered and other necessary and immediate medical procedures performed as resources allow.
+We have been operating this way since our creation in 2009.
 We fall under Georgia Poodle Club Incorporated and are the first breed club that is rescue based as opposed to breeder based.
+We do not discriminate against mixed poodle breeds as it is not the dogs fault they were bred that way, and they, too, are loving dogs, that need true rescue to find them a forever home.
+Many of our dogs come from families who purchased these dogs from breeders with AKC and CKC and other certification.
+Dogs do not need certification to be wonderful dogs, especially since we have noticed that many dogs coming with their certification are not all bred to the same standards.
+Unless the certifying body begins to police the certification they administer to ensure the breeders are breeding dogs to certain standards then really ask yourselves what good is that certification?
+We have many certified and uncertified dogs coming through our rescue that are absolutely wonderful and that we find good homes for.

 Deborah Blatchley, CEO and Founder

-Board: Deborah Blatchley, Counsel William Moseley, Laura Rosa
+Board: Deborah Blatchley, Counsel David Geiger, Laura Rosa.

 Advisory Board: Counsel Victoria Hoffman, Counsel Thomas Wynne